 Points and rewards expire 18 months after they have been earned.
 Points will be maintained under your account until you exchange your points for a reward, or until they expire, whichever occurs first.

 If Red Cedar Coffee Co. terminates the program, any unused points will expire and be void when the program is terminated.
-By opting out of the Reward program, all points and rewards you have earned until now will no longer be available.

 I made a purchase at the retail store and have enrolled in Red Cedar Coffee Rewards.
 Can I make a purchase online and receive points?